Georgia O'Keeffe: First abstractions

 O'Keeffe began creating simplified images of natural things, such as leaves, flowers, and rocks.
 Inspired by Precisionism, The Green Apple, completed in 1922, depicts her notion of simple, meaningful life.
 O'Keeffe said that year, "it is only by selection, by elimination, and by emphasis that we get at the real meaning of things."
 Blue and Green Music expresses O'Keeffe's feelings about music through visual art, using bold and subtle colors.

 Also in 1922, journalist Paul Rosenfeld commented "[the] Essence of very womanhood permeates her pictures", citing her use of color and shapes as metaphors for the female body.
 This same article also describes her paintings in a sexual manner.
 O'Keeffe, most famous for her depiction of flowers, made about 200 flower paintings, which by the mid-1920s were large-scale depictions of flowers, as if seen through a magnifying lens, such as Oriental Poppies and several Red Canna paintings.
 She painted her first large-scale flower painting, Petunia, No. 2, in 1924 and it was first exhibited in 1925.
 Making magnified depictions of objects created a sense of awe and emotional intensity.
-On November 20, 2014, O'Keeffe's Jimson Weed/White Flower No 1 (1932) sold for $44,405,000 in 2014 at auction to Walmart heiress Alice Walton, more than three times the previous world auction record for any female artist.

-Art historian Linda Nochlin interpreted Black Iris III (1926) as a morphological metaphor for a vulva, but O'Keeffe rejected that interpretation, claiming they were just pictures of flowers.
+In 1924, Stieglitz arranged a show displaying O'Keeffe's works of art alongside his photographs at Anderson Galleries and helped to organize other exhibitions over the next several years.